-Callistemon pinifolius, the Pine-leaved Bottlebrush, is an open shrub that reaches a height of 1.5 metres with a similar spread in our cold climate garden.
+Callistemon pinifolius, the Pine-leaved Bottlebrush, is an open shrub that reaches a height of 4 metres in the wild with a spread up to 4 metres.

-Callistemon pinifolius is found in the Sydney region and also on the Western Slopes of New South Wales.
+Callistemon pinifolius is found in two main areas which are somewhat disjunct; the Sydney region and also the Central Western Slopes of New South Wales.

-In our garden, both colour forms have proved to be free flowering, hardy as well as drought and frost resistant.
+Author’s note: In our cold climate garden, both colour forms have proved to be free flowering, hardy as well as drought and frost resistant.

 An interesting informal hedge could be created by planting alternate colour forms.